 There are seven modes in every major key and these modes always appear in the same order.
 Utilizing the modes gives the guitarist the ability to generate an interval structure that is different than that of the major scale and therefore produces a unique sound quality.
 Each mode has its own "mood", or sound quality due to the different interval structure of each mode.
+Some modes are more major sounding and some more minor flavored.

 KEY POINT: To play in the modes you play a major scale but start on and emphasize a note other than the root of the major scale.
-Anytime you play a major scale and start and end on a note other than the root, you are playing in the modes
+Anytime you play a major scale and start and end on a note other than the root, you are playing in the modes.